streadway/haproxy2pb/README.md

-# Haproxy protocol buffer format
+# Haproxy protocol buffer format goals

-An experiment on finding a benefit of batch encoding Haproxy log lines as protocol buffer messages for:
+An experiment on exploring benefits of batch encoding Haproxy log lines as protocol buffer messages for:

   * Denser representation
   * Easier parsing